Orthotics for Kids with Knock Knees – Let’s Improve your Kids’ Posture!

 Remember that the orthotic I recommend works for mild cases of children with knock knees.
 If your child has a more severe case, then you will need to have your child fitted for an ankle brace orthotic or a pair of derotation straps which have proven to be extremely effective.
 Fitting these devices is very different from fitting an orthotic, and is not an easy task to do, but if you must do it from your house, please reach out to me and I will show you exactly how to do it.

-Have you tried a particular orthotic that has worked well for your child with knock knees?
+Have you tried a particular orthotic insole for knock knees that worked well in improving posture and stability?
 Please share your findings below so other parents can benefit from your experiences.